Azure-Friends/shared/README.md

-# shared
+# Azure & Friends public materials

-Shared materials and presentations!
+This repo is a stash of all public and shared materials from our events.